Updated April 9th, 2026

 Developing powerful goals

 Setting the right goals can be challenging for employees.
-There are a few components of effective goal setting.
-First, personal goals should align with the goals of the worker’s team, department, and the overall business.
-Goals should leverage each team member’s unique skills and abilities.
-They should neither be too easy nor unfairly difficult — the best employee goals are stretch goals, which include practice in the skills employees need to achieve their career aspirations.
+Personal goals should align with the goals of the worker’s team, department, and overall business.
+They should leverage each team member’s unique skills and abilities, strike the right balance between achievability and ambition, and provide a pathway for skill development.
+The best employee goals are stretch goals, which include practice in the skills employees need to achieve their career aspirations.

 LivePerson has begun using Betterworks Goal Assist, and has already seen an impact.
 “My experience is that employees don’t always know how to create a performance goal that is meaningful to them or the organization,” says Deanna LaPierre, senior director of talent development at LivePerson.
 “Goal Assist helps the employee by looking across a broader set of goals like a manager’s goal, top-level goals, and the employee’s job title, and suggests meaningful goals that are specific to the individual employee.
 It is pretty clear to see that employees who used Goal Assist had a higher level of quality than those who didn’t.”